apify/apify-docs/docs/tutorials/scrape_data_using_python.md

 ### Determining the forecast's starting date

-Looking at the BBC Weather page closer, we can see that it shows the forecast for each day from 6:00 AM to 5:00 AM the next day.
+Looking more closely at the BBC Weather page, we can see that it shows the forecast for each day from 6:00 AM to 5:00 AM the next day.
 But what happens when we view a location where the current time is between midnight and 5 AM?
-Trying that, we can see that in the day represented by **Tonight**, there are only a few slots for the hours between midnight and 5 AM displayed.
+Trying that, we can see that, in the day represented by **Tonight**, there are only a few slots for the hours between midnight and 5 AM displayed.
 This means that the first displayed day can either represent the current date at the location, or the day before the current date.
 To find out which of these two it is, we will first have to determine the current date and time at the location, and then possibly adjust it by one day based on whether the date matches the first displayed day.

 ![BBC Weather displaying a location with current time between midnight and 5 AM]({{@asset tutorials/images/bbc-weather-after-midnight.webp}})